Healthy Homes Assessment Strathmore Park

 Healthy Homes Assessment Services

 Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to make sure that their Strathmore Park rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.
+Landlords now have to ensure their Strathmore Park rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties are required to be completely conforming by the 1st July 2024.

-We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we will advise you or your property manager of any work which requirements to be done, and provide the report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager of any work that requirements to be done, and provide an assessment report that includes all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7200 plus any additional healthier homes related fines.
+Inability to meet the standards of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7,200 plus additional healthy homes connected fines.

-Our company is fully independent assessors of rental properties, we are completely qualified to evaluate each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties as well as completely qualified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6790